njcross/resume/README.md

 ## 🚀 Live Demo

 [Live Site](https://nicholasjcross.com)
-Clone and run locally to preview the site.
+- OR clone and run locally to preview the site.

 ---